 There’s an image of holiday perfection that our culture encourages.
-Starting with Thanksgiving, we are inundated with fantasy images of perfect families happily enjoying each other’s company during a holiday meal.
-Most of us have memories from our childhood that feed this drive toward the Norman Rockwell nostalgia of holidays past.
-If we lived it, we want to duplicate it.
-If we didn’t, we want to create it.
+Starting with Thanksgiving, we are inundated with images of families happily enjoying each other’s company during an idyllic holiday meal.
+Most of us have childhood memories that feed this desire for Norman Rockwell-esque celebrations.
+Even those who didn’t have these picture-perfect experiences growing up often strive to create them with their own families.

-Few of us can measure up to the fantasy—caregivers least of all.
-There's so much denial of today's reality in these images resurrected each holiday and thrown at us by every means, from advertisements to blockbuster movies.
-These images feed expectations that are impossible to meet.
+However, few of us can measure up to the fantasy—caregivers least of all.
+The vast majority of advertisements, music and blockbuster movies sugarcoat the holidays and shirk the reality that most of us face.
+These images feed expectations that are simply impossible to meet.

-My kids, as they grew up, were fortunate to have their grandparents nearby.
-Along with memories of fun-loving grandparents from their early childhood, however, they remember the surgically induced dementia of one beloved grandfather.
-They remember the strokes of another.
-They remember the divided holidays, as we shuttled back and forth between the nursing home, for those we couldn't transport, and our house, for those who could manage to come over.
-Unfortunately, I’m sure they also remember their mother's frantic struggle to meet the expectations of every generation, with only limited success.
+My kids were fortunate to have their grandparents nearby as they grew up.
+Along with creating cherished memories with Grandma and Grandpa, however, they also witnessed their elders’ failing health.
+They remember dividing the holidays between visiting loved ones at the nursing home and celebrating at our house with those family members who could still manage to come over.
+Unfortunately, I’m sure they also remember my frantic struggle to meet the expectations of every generation with only limited success.

-The guilt about taking so much time from the kids ate at me.
-The guilt about my mother not having the Christmas celebration she so coveted, ate at me.
-My mother-in-law seemed not to care, yet I knew underneath the dementia, she did.
-The frustration of trying to “celebrate" the holidays when my dad no longer knew what we were trying to do, made me want to throw in the towel.
-Yet, to ignore the holidays seemed wrong.
-So onward I marched, trying to make the holidays sing for people who couldn’t hear.
+Each year after Thanksgiving, I would make my rounds, decorating each elder’s apartment or nursing home room, planning how we would split our time between the visits, and striving to meet everyone’s needs.
+The guilt over taking so much time from my kids ate at me.
+The guilt over my mother not having the Christmas celebration she so coveted ate at me.
+My mother-in-law did not seem to care, yet I knew that deep down underneath the dementia, she did.
+The frustration of trying to “celebrate” when my dad no longer knew what we were trying to do made me want to throw in the towel.
+Yet, to ignore or minimize this time of year seemed all wrong.
+Onward I marched, trying to make the holidays sing for people who couldn’t hear.

-So, the maestro failed at perfection.
-All of that energy directed toward creating a perfect holiday didn’t produce the perfect results for everyone.
-Therefore, in your mind, you failed.
-Guilt swallows you, the caregiver, whole.
-You can do that.
-Or, you can drop the fantasy of perfection and lose the guilt.
+All that energy directed toward creating a perfect holiday didn’t produce the perfect results for everybody.
+In your mind, you failed and the guilt is all-consuming.
+You can carry on the tradition this year and run yourself ragged all winter trying to make a holiday miracle happen, or you can drop the perfect fantasy and lose the caregiver guilt.